 Financial assets and financial liabilities are recognized when the entity becomes a party to the contractual provisions of the instrument.
-Regular way purchases and sales of financial assets are recognized on trade-date, the date on which the Company commits to purchase or sell the asset.
+Regular way purchases and sales of financial assets are recognized on trade-date, the date on which the Fund commits to purchase or sell the asset.

-At initial recognition, the Company measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss (FVTPL), transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability.
-Transaction costs of financial assets and financial liabilities carried at FVTPL are expensed in profit or loss.
+At initial recognition, the Fund measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability.
+Transaction costs of financial assets and financial liabilities carried at fair value through profit or loss are expensed in profit or loss.

-Classification and Subsequent Measurement
+Classification and subsequent measurement

-The Company classifies its financial assets in the following measurement categories:
+The Fund classifies its financial assets in the following measurement categories:

-- FVTPL
+- FVTPL,

 - Fair value through other comprehensive income (FVTOCI); and

 - Amortized cost

-As at December 31, 2022 and 2021, the Company does not have financial assets classified as FVTOCI.
+As at December 31, 2022 and 2021, the Fund does not have financial assets classified as FVTOCI.